Viky397/TorWICDataset/README.md

 # ChangingWarehouseDataset

 ## Description
+This dataset is collected in a [Clearpath Robotics](https://clearpathrobotics.com/) facility.
 This repository contains the released dataset discussed in **POCD: Probabilistic Object-Level Change Detection and Volumetric Mapping in Semi-Static Scenes**. [[Paper](Link)].
 The purpose of this dataset is to evaluate the map mainteneance capabilities in a warehouse environment undergoing incremental changes.

 ## Citing